atulj007/instavote/README.md

 Example Voting (Instavote) App
 =========

-This is sample voting app.
+This is sample voting app for testing
 +++++++++++++++++++++
 Getting started
 ---------------